We've Got History

 Mrs. Perkins was born in Chicago in 1925.
 At a time when most women did not go to college, she graduated from one of the most challenging colleges in the country, Smith College in Massachusetts in 1947.
 While at Smith, she spent a year abroad studying in Mexico City, and fell in love with the language and culture.

 Moving to San Diego with her husband, she started as a teacher at La Jolla Elementary, followed by more schools and a return to college to earn her master's degree.
 She earned herself a Fullbright Scholarship, a very prestigious honor.
 She took on educational leadership roles at the school district.
-When she assumed the position of principal at the only school in Barrio Logan, then called Lowell School, the school was 97 percent Spanish-speaking.
-The community requested a Hispanic male as a principal.
+When she assumed the position of principal at the only school in Barrio Logan, then called Lowell Elementary School in 1968.
+The school was 97 percent Spanish-speaking.
+She was the school principal from 1968 to 1972.
+At that time, the community had requested a Hispanic male as a principal.
 The blond, blue-eyed Perkins met with many challenges to overcome wrong assumptions, about herself and the schools she served.